NutBerry/stack/README.md

 ![Meme](https://nutberry.github.io/assets/minion.jpg)

-The goal of this project is a permissionless layer-2 solution with support for stateful smart contracts.
+The goal of the NutBerry project is a permissionless optimistic rollup layer-2 solution with support for stateful smart contracts.
-The design is similiar to what we generally call rollups but it intentionally has the same transaction encoding and signing scheme as Ethereum transactions to be one-to-one compatible with the existing ecosystem.
+NutBerry intentionally has the same transaction encoding and signing scheme as Ethereum transactions to be one-to-one compatible with the existing ecosystem.

+* No special/additional tooling for developers necessary.
+* No special interfaces in smart contracts.

+Interacting with ERC20/ERC721 tokens works exactly as on the ethereum root-chain.

+In a nutshell, NutBerry improves the latency of trustless interactions(smart contracts) and improves transaction throughput.

 The most anticipated feature is the possibility for on-chain EVM verification, that makes it possible to run smart contracts on a permissionless / trustless layer 2 solution.